-- (a) The Commission shall notify in writing the Governor of each decision on an application for individual approval of a governmental project sponsored by a State agency within the Review Zone. - (b) For all other applications, the Commission shall notify the following in writing of its decision for individual approvals: the applicant or his or her agent, the appropriate municipal and county approving agencies, and all persons who specifically requested notice. - (c) The Commission shall explicitly state all conditions that must be met prior to issuance of the individual approval in the Notice of Decision. - (d) The Commission's decision on an application shall be binding on the applicant, the municipality, and the municipal approving agency.
+- (a) The Commission's decision on an application shall be binding on the applicant, the municipality, and the municipal approving agency.
 In the case of any violation or threat of a violation of a Commission decision by a municipality or by the appropriate municipal approving agency, the Commission may institute civil action: - 1.
 For injunctive relief; - 2.
 To set aside and invalidate a decision made by a municipality or appropriate municipal approving agency in violation of the Act, this chapter or the Commission's decision; or - 3.
 To restrain, correct or abate such violation.